gabora93/condu/README.md

 Clone repo in your computer

-In terminal, Go to project folder and run npm install
+In terminal, Go to project folder and run npm install for installing dependencies

 for start the app run: npm start